Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-We now address the question of constructing a $\Gamma$-crossed modular fusion category given the action of $\Gamma$ on $\frg$ and a level $\ell$.
+{\it $\Gamma$-crossed modular functor from twisted conformal blocks.} We now address the question of constructing a $\Gamma$-crossed modular fusion category given the action of $\Gamma$ on $\frg$ and a level $\ell$.
 This is the final step in completing the proof of Theorem \ref{thm:baby}.

 For this firstly we need the underlying finite semisimple $\Gamma$-crossed abelian category $\Ccal(\frg,\Gamma,\ell)=\bigoplus\limits_{\gamma\in \Gamma}\Ccal_\gamma$.
 For $\gamma\in \Gamma$, we take $\Ccal_\gamma$ to be the finite semisimple category whose simple objects are the irreducible, integrable, highest weight representations of $\widehat{L}(\frg,\gamma)$ of level $\ell$ parameterized by $P^{\ell}(\frg,\gamma)$.
 This is the underlying $\Gamma$-crossed abelian category (see \S\ref{ss:twistedconfblockcrossedabelian} for details) on which we want to define the structure of a $\Gamma$-crossed modular category.
 Motivated by results of \cite{BFM,BK:01}, we prove the following (see Theorem \ref{conj:conformalblockismodular}) in Section \ref{sec:proofofconfgammafunc}: